kehalit/kehalit/README.md

 ## 🧐 Fun Fact
-- When I'm not coding, I'm learning something new—whether it's a new programming language, a framework, or exploring new tech trends.
+- When I'm not coding, I'm learning something new, whether it's a new programming language, a framework, or exploring new tech trends.